Monday, November 29, 2010

 iDAI.bookbrowser

 The iDAI.bookbrowser integrates documents in the object structure of Arachne, providing direct links between “real world” objects and their textual descriptions.
-It also frees books from their idolisation and contextualizes them in to their cultural environments.
+It also helps to overcome the isolated presentation of books and contextualises them against the background of their cultural environments.

-The important component of the iDAI.bookbrowser are digitized prints from the 16th to 18th centuries, currently numbering about 300.
-Every heading is successively verified in the ZENON DAI and linked to its record in the iDAI.bookbrowser.
-These books belong to the holdings of the German Archaeological Institute in Rome (DAI), the Research Archive for Ancient Sculpture (FA) at the Archaeological Institute of the University of Cologne, the Cologne University Library and the Winckelmann-Institute at Stendal.
+The iDAI.bookbrowser's most important components are digitized prints from the 16th to 19th centuries, currently about 2000.
+Every title is biographically referenced in the ZENON DAI and linked to its record in the iDAI.bookbrowser.
+These books belong to the holdings of the Rome Department of the German Archaeological Institute (DAI), the Cologne Digital Archeology Laboratory (CoDArchLab) at the Archaeological Institute of the University of Cologne, the Cologne University Library and to the Winckelmann-Institute at Stendal.

 No comments: